odewahn/bindata-test/README.md

 Example of how to compile a static website into a go package that can be bundled with the compiled binary.
-I'll use this to build a local GUI that can be shipped and served directly from the executable itself.
 Based on:

 * https://github.com/jteeuwen/go-bindata
 * https://github.com/elazarl/go-bindata-assetfs

-To use it, first run `go-bindata-assetfs gui/...` to build a go package called `bindata_assefs.go`.
-This will convert all the assets in the `gui` directory into blobs, and give a nice interface to working with them.  *I should also explore the `--debug` mode where it serves the files themselves, versus compiling them.*
+Once you `go get elazarl/go-bindata-assetfs`, run `go-bindata-assetfs static/...` to build a package called `bindata_assefs.go`.
+This will convert all the files and assets in the `static` directory into a go package and give a nice interface to working with them.
+The assets and files are compressed and stored as a data structure in the package.

+*For development, use `go-bindata-assetfs -debug static/...` the to serve the files directly, so that you don't have to compile them each time.*

-Then, you can build or run it and serve the package as a site using `net/http`, like this:
+Then, you can build or run it and mount the package as a file handler using `net/http`, like this:

 ```
 package main